Shuanghuan Noble

-The Shuanghuan Noble (also sold as the Shuanghuan Bubble, the Martin Motors Noble and the Martin Motors Bubble) is a 4-seater Chinese hatchback that was made by Shuanghuan Auto.
+The Shuanghuan Noble (also sold as the Shuanghuan Bubble, the Martin Motors Noble and the Martin Motors Bubble) is a 4-seater hatchback that was produced by Chinese carmaker Shuanghuan Auto.
+It is based on the Smart Fortwo, a 2-seater.
 It was sold in various European and Asian countries and has generated large controversies due to its similar styling to that of the Smart Fortwo.

 Body

 The Noble uses a unibody frame based on a shortened Suzuki Alto platform.
 It carries the same MacPherson strut independent front suspension and a dead axle rear suspension with a Panhard stabilizing rod.
 The body is constructed using high tensile and ultra high tensile steel, a choice that makes the car somewhat heavy for its size at 875 kg.

 Seating

 The Noble has a seating capacity of four passengers.
 The rear seats provide enough room for two adults with plenty of space for their knees, although the low roof-line restricts headroom significantly.
 The rear seats can fold down to reveal a flat loading space, which otherwise is negligible.
 A full size spare wheel is housed under the rear seats.